-Our Worship Council is now two years old!
-It is made up of representatives from Year 2 to Year 6.
-The members are elected by their class and currently are: Paige, Jamie, Ellie-Mae, Ewan, Charles and Sophie.
+Pupils are elected by their class to become members of the Worship Council.
 Because we are a church school, we want to help everyone to enjoy worshipping God.

 This is what we do:

 Discuss worship and how it can be even better.